viam-soleng/viam-data-mirror/README.md

 ### Attributes

-The following attributes are available for `mcvella:data:mirror`:
+The following attributes are available for `viam-soleng:data:mirror`:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |